DFMPro for Injection Molding

 DFMPro provides flexibility to configure the available injection molding design guidelines.
 It also provides the ability to add new design rules requiring very basic programming knowledge.

-Injection Molding Design Guidelines
+Design for Injection Molding Guidelines

 Injection molding has been one of the most important fabrication tools for the plastics industry since a very long time.
 Today, it’s almost impossible to do anything without using injection molded parts.
 They are used in automotive interior parts, electronic housings, housewares, medical equipment, compact discs, and even doghouses.
 Below are certain standard guidelines which can be referred to while designing parts for injection molding.
 Please note that these guidelines are general depending on particular requirements, it may not always be possible to follow all the guidelines.